Features applicable to data enrichment and validations

 Before you configure data enrichment and validations, ensure that you understand the features applicable to data enrichment and validations.

-•You can enrich or validate master records in business applications.
-However, you can't enrich or validate source records in business applications.
+•You can enrich or validate master and source records through business applications and REST APIs.

 •When you import records into MDM SaaS, you can enrich or validate source records.
 However, you can't enrich or validate master records during the ingress or import process.